While all Statics problems represent the reality of the 3D world, many can be fully analyzed in 2D.

 As before, you want to the unit vector that defines the line of action from A to B.

 Since we know the dimensions, use ratios.
-You don't need to calculate the angle.
+You shouldn't calculate the angle when ratios are provided.

 In this example, you'd take sqrt(0.8^2 + 0.6^2) = 1 to verify that you have written a unit vector.